Review articles on this site earn small revenue from purchasing products through affiliate links.

 • Optical heart rate monitor: ON

-• Mode of use: Trekking navigation
+• Usage mode: Trekking navigation

 • GPS mode: High accuracy